 Information about Gumasa Beach

-Gumasa Beach still remains relatively quiet compared to the other beach destinations in the country which pack crowds of tourists.
+However, most visitors point out that it is like Boracay from 20 years ago, before it became the highly-commercialized party island it is known today.
+Gumasa Beach still remains relatively quiet compared to the other beach destinations in the country, which pack crowds of tourists.
 It is regarded to be a perfect spot for just chilling out on the beach and enjoying its rustic, laid-back vibe.

-This quiet beach comes alive during the summer though as it is the main venue of the annual Sarangani Bay or SarBay Festival, considered to be the biggest beach party in Mindanao.
+This quiet beach comes alive during the summer, though, as it is the main venue of the annual Sarangani Bay or SarBay Festival, considered to be the biggest beach party in Mindanao.
 The summer festival, usually held during the month of May, draws in a huge crowd of locals and tourists to enjoy music concerts, sports activities, parties, and other competitions.

 Once in General Santos City, ride a jeepney to KCC Mall.
 Then, at the mall’s van terminal, ride a van bound for Gumasa.

 This is an all-year-round destination best visited during the annual SarBay Festival or generally during summer.